Reformed Christian Church in Slovakia: History

 Before World War I, these congregations were part of the Reformed Church in Hungary.
 The Reformation reached this part of the country in 1520s, first Lutheranism dominated then later Calvinism did.
-In 1567, four presbyteries was formed in Eastern Slovakia.
+In 1567, four presbyteries were formed in Eastern Slovakia.
 In the Synod of Debrecen the Second Helvetic Confession was adopted.
 During the Counter Reformation, the princes of Transylvania protected the Calvinist faith and extended their supremacy to this part of Hungary.

 After World War II, the church adopted its constitution.
 In 1925, a theological seminary was founded in Lučenec.
 In 1950s the denomination adopted a constitution.

 After the collapse of communism, the church adopted a new constitution.
 It runs five primary schools, two secondary schools and one kindergarten.